 Primary PE and Sport Premium is an initiative that aims to help increase and improve the PE and sporting opportunities for all children.
-It was first provided in the 2013/14 academic year and the current government has pledged to continue this funding until 2020.
+It was first provided in the 2013/14 academic year and the government has continued funding for primary schools.

 The Government believes that headteachers and school leaders should decide how to use the funding for PE and Sports in school.
 They are held accountable for the decisions they make through: